lisenkovkv/neuroscience/README.md

 [https://github.com/NeuroTechX/eeg-notebooks](https://github.com/NeuroTechX/eeg-notebooks).
 A collection of classic EEG experiments implemented in Python and Jupyter notebooks.
 This repo is a work in progress with the goal of making it easy to perform classical EEG experiments and automatically analyze data.

+[pyRiemann](https://github.com/alexandrebarachant/pyRiemann) is a python package for covariance matrices manipulation and classification through riemannian geometry.

 # Datasets